Welcome to today's edition of the Rush 24-7 podcast.

 I actually just wanted to comment on Oprah.

-Um I just think it's it's pretty ironic that through the years she has made it one of her life mission to empower women, all of her staff of women, her producers are women.
+I just think it's pretty ironic that through the years, she has made it one of her life missions to empower women.

 And she won't even step out of her box to give Sarah Palin an interview.

-our identity, and the dirty little secret, and somebody's got to say this, and I know Rush talked about about it last week, but the dirty little secret here is Oprah has chosen her blackness over her gender.
+And the dirty little secret, and somebody's got to say this, and I know Rush talked about it last week, but the dirty little secret here is Oprah has chosen her blackness over her gender.

 And that's the only thing you can come up with.

-She's made a career out of identity pilot, identify with women, identify with being African American, identify with this.
+She's made a career out of identity, probably identify with women, identify with being African American, identify with this.

 Well, people like you, a lot of white suburban moms who've been watching Oprah thought, well, she's one of us.